A is for Apologies for Past Practices of Forced Adoption

 L is for Late Discovery

-The Late Discovery of my adoption.
+The Late Discovery that I am a person who was adopted.
 At 43 is late, and I the last to know.

 So hurt and betrayed she was, the woman who I thought was my mother.